UNITY-Physics/.github/profile/README.md

 ## 6. Issue Tracking

 - Bugs, issues, and feature requests are raised on GitHub
-- Once accepted, they are ported to Asana and managed within the project workflow
+- Once accepted, they are managed within the project workflow